nana-4/materia-theme/README.md

 Credits
 -------
+- This theme is based on [Adwaita](HACKING.md#useful-links) by GNOME.
 - The included symbolic icons are based on [Material Design icons](https://github.com/google/material-design-icons) by Google.
 - Chrome/Chromium scrollbars extension was forked from [Adwaita-chrome-scrollbar](https://github.com/gnome-integration-team/chrome-gnome-scrollbar) by GNOME Integration Team.
+- The original concept is Google's [Material Design](https://material.io).

-Also I am grateful to every upstream developers and all contributors.
+Also thank you for every upstream developers and all contributors.